Code-Institute-Submissions/self-isolation-watch/README.md

 ## Features
+### Future Features
+- This list is limited to ' ' and they can click ' ' if they want to see the entire list.
+- chat and share symptoms

 ### Existing Features
 The app has 5 pages in total: symptoms, register, login, my symptoms, log out. on arrival to the app, symptoms, register and login are all thats available, once logged in, user now sees, log out, my symptoms, symptoms and add symptom.

-Whilst building, I had add symtpom as a seperate page, however towards the en d of building the site, i saw that it was possible and better UX to have the add symptom form on the my symptom/ profile page.
-I simly made the navigation link to add symptom, the id of the add symptom form, which is on the my symptoms page.
+Whilst building, I had add symtpom as a seperate page, however towards the end of building the site, i saw that it was possible and better UX to have the add symptom form on the my symptom/ profile page.
+I simply made the navigation link to add symptom, the id of the add symptom form, which is on the my symptoms page.

 #### Database structure